4nx/mosquitto/README.md

 chown -R mosquitto:mosquitto /opt/mosquitto
 ```

-### Starting with Docker volumes
+#### Create Docker volumes

-Instead of using bind mounts you can also use volumes which is the recommended mechanism to use persistent data because it don't depend on the directory structure of the host machine.
+Instead of using ``bind mounts`` you can also use ``volumes`` which is the recommended mechanism to use persistent data because it don't depend on the directory structure of the host machine.
 That means you can use them also on Windows machines in the same way.
 First you need to create the volumes on your host:
 ```
 docker volume create mosquitto-config docker volume create mosquitto-data